RIE Parenting: What It Is, How It Works, Pros & Cons

 1. Set Aside Time for Solo Play

 One of the most important cornerstones of RIE parenting is giving your child the freedom and creative space to explore their interests.
 This means scheduling enough uninterrupted time for them to do whatever they want.
-Children learn new skills and explore what gets their curiosity.
+Children learn new skills and explore what piques their curiosity.
 By allowing them room for solo play and activities, you foster a healthy environment for self-learning and self-exploration.

 2. Spend Time Observing Your Child